wlgs/got-dialogues-data-stats/readme.md

-## Game of Thrones dialogues stats throughout the episodes
+# Game of Thrones dialogues stats throughout the episodes

+## Description
 This repository is a project made as an assignment in the Probability and Statistics course 2021/22 at UST AGH.

+## Language

+Polish
 ## Sources

 * [Dataset](https://www.kaggle.com/gopinath15/gameofthrones?select=game-of-thrones.csv])